BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-singleCell-RNAseq-Seurat.md

 It also outputs an indexed BAM file containing position-sorted reads aligned to the genome and transcriptome, as well as unaligned reads.
 It is required for some of the secondary analyses, like RNA velocity.

 #### **0.2.4 Web Summary**:
 A summary HTML file contains `summary` metrics and automated secondary `Analysis` results.
-Warning messages are reported if there is potential issue in quality of the data.
-Further details on quality assessment based on web summary.html can be found [here](https://www.10xgenomics.com/analysis-guides/quality-assessment-using-the-cell-ranger-web-summary)

 ##### 0.2.4.1 Key metrics
 `Estimated Number of Cells`: number of barcodes associated with cells